 - Stop moving in all directions / Stop on both feet forward & backward

 - Carry out tight turn in both directions / Crossover efficiently forwards and backwards

 - Pivot forwards to backwards and backwards to forward

 Pre Course Preparation

-Before attending the course, Learners must complete these two Sports Coach UK e-learning modules:
+Before attending the course, Learners must complete this Sports Coach UK e-learning module: